openstack-archive/distil/README.md

  * *Bill*; Given a date range, generates the current usage bill for a tenant.
 This will result in a CSV file.
  * *usage*

+## Running Tests

+The tests are currently expected to run with Nosetests, against a pre-provisioned database.

+### Expected environment

+The test environment expects that the *DATABASE_URL* envar will be populated.
+*DATABASE_URL* **must** be populated in the form:

+    export DATABASE_URL=postgres://user:password@server/database

+Provisioning the database is handled via:

 ### Future things